rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 ## API endpoints
 ### Category

-The category objects describe the type of a dish.
+The category object describes the type of a dish.
 The API allows you to get, post, delete and update categories.
-You can retrieve a single category or a list of categories.
+You can retrieve a single category or a list of categories from the existing category collection.

 #### GET 'categories'
 - Fetches a list of categories from the existing category collection.